dwainm/dotfiles/README.md

 `brew install git`
 `sudo mv /usr/bin/git /usr/bin/git-apple`

+Now, reload the terminal for the profile to load the correct git location and confirm by running `which git`.

 ### Install and setup diffmerge
 `brew cask install diffmerge`
 `git config --global merge.tool diffmerge`